spessasus/sf2-rmidi-specification/README.md

 - `ICMT` chunk: Comment/description.
 String of any length.
 - `IENG` chunk: Engineer (soundfont creator).
 String of any length.
 - `ISFT` chunk: Software used to create the file.
 String of any length.
-- `IENC` chunk: Encoding used for other INFO chunks, string.
-Not case-sensitive, but lowercase is preferred (e.g., `utf-8`).
-[Software capable of reading the IENC chunk must support the following encodings](#ienc-chunk-requirements).
-Note that this field must use basic `ASCII` encoding.

 #### Chunk Rules
 The following rules apply to the INFO chunk:
 1. The order of chunks in INFO is arbitrary.
 2. Chunks of length 0 should be discarded.
 3. Unknown INFO chunks should be ignored and preserved as-is.
-4. If the `IENC` chunk is not specified, software can use any encoding, but assuming `utf-8` is recommended.
+4. If the `IENC` chunk is not specified, the software can use any encoding, but assuming `utf-8` is recommended.
+5. If the `MENC` chunk is not specified, the software may try to automatically detect the MIDI encoding or let the user choose.
-5. If the software can display the song's name, it should use either the track name in MIDI or the INAM chunk, preferring the INAM chunk.
+6. If the software can display the song's name, it should use either the track name in MIDI or the INAM chunk, preferring the INAM chunk.
-6. Compatible software may ignore all INFO chunks **except the DBNK chunk** to remain compliant.
+7. Compatible software may ignore all INFO chunks **except the DBNK chunk** to remain compliant.

 ### IENC Chunk Requirements
 For Level 3 compatibility, software must support the following encodings (both lowercase and uppercase):